 A type of decoration done on pottery.
 Designs are carved into the surface of the leather hard ware and often covered by a thickness sensitive glaze.

-Incised decoration is carved into leather hard ware.
-It is often highlighted by cutting through a slip of contrasting color to the body or by glazing the ware using a glaze that changes color or crystallizes on edges of contours (where the glaze layer is thinner).
+In pottery and ceramics, incised decoration is carved into leather hard ware.
+It is often highlighted by cutting through a slip or engobe of contrasting color to the body.
+Incised decoration can be emphasized or highlighted using a glaze that changes color or crystallizes on the edges of carved contours (where the glaze layer is thinner).
 Many tools are available for this.

 This is done at the leather hard stage.
-The lines are in a contrasting color because a black-burning engobe was applied earlier.
+The lines are in a contrasting color because a black-burning engobe was applied, by dipping, earlier.
 The clay is Plainsman M340.
-The tool being used in a Kemper R4 ribbon tool.
+The tool being used is a Kemper R4 ribbon tool.

 Both are highlighted by Alberta Slip GA6-A glaze on these cone 6 oxidation fired mugs.